carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-assumptions.md

 2. Calculate the t-statistic for the test using the formula:

-3. t = (estimate - null_value) / standard_error, where "estimate" is the estimated coefficient or difference, "null_value" is the value specified under the null hypothesis (often 0), and "standard_error" is the standard error of the coefficient or difference estimate.
+    t = (estimate - null_value) / standard_error

+    where "estimate" is the estimated coefficient or difference, "null_value" is the value specified under the null hypothesis (often 0), and "standard_error" is the standard error of the coefficient or difference estimate.

 4. Determine the degrees of freedom (df) for the t-distribution.
 In simple linear regression, the degrees of freedom are typically n - 2, where n is the number of observations.
 In multivariate regression, the degrees of freedom depend on the number of predictors and the sample size.